cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 ## Q1.
 Extract the data for the trading days previous to January 15th

+For this type of data, we frequently filter by the date, selecting the period desired.
+Let us consider the expression `df['date'] < '2022-01-15'`.
+The Python kernel will evaluate it for every term of the column `date`, returning a Boolean mask.
+Using this mask as a filter, we get the requested data subset.

 ```
 In [7]: df[df['date'] < '2022-01-15']
 Out[7]: